shaznan/speech-therapy-app/README.md

 - Refactor code in useRecorder (similar code in res and error)
 - Disable next btn when user clicks close btn or back btn
 - Backend Error Handling
+- Sign In, signup form, and articles form have same code must refactor